nadeemabdulhamid/Kiva-Teachpack/README.txt

    example:

      (kiva-data->structs
-      sample-kiva-data        ;; this is the row of data, could be (get-kiva-page) make-loan               ;; your structure's constructor
+      sample-kiva-data        ;; this is the list of rows of data, could be (get-kiva-page) make-loan               ;; your structure's constructor
       (name loan_amt date)    ;; the fields you want to extract from each kiva data row ;;  in the order that their values should be supplied ;;  to your structure's constructor
      )

+ If you want to trim the data in the rows, but not introduce a structure, use the (kiva-data/select ...) function which works in a similar manner to kiva-data->structs, but doesn't take a structure's constructor parameter and produces a list of rows with only values for the specified fields, for example:

+     (kiva-data/select
+      sample-kiva-data
+      (name loan_amt date))